OZI-Project/docs/api/backporting.rst

 * Use of FeatureOption.enable_if() is not supported prior to 1.1
 * Use of FeatureOption.disable_if() is not supported prior to 1.1
 * Use of fs.copyfile() is not supported prior to 0.64

-I personally do not see much point in supporting Meson's prior versions.